 All staff have a responsibility for monitoring the attendance of students.
-They should refer attendance concerns to Tutors, Senior Learning Pastoral Supervisors and Assistant Principals, where appropriate.
+They should refer attendance concerns to Form Tutors, Pastoral Team members and the Attendance Welfare Officer, where appropriate.
 Time may be wasted by following up non-attendance issues that other staff are already aware of.
-This can portray school in a bad light and may cause unnecessary stress to pupils and parents.
-Staff must pass on all attendance information to the admin assistant with responsibility for attendance.
-Staff should remember that some pupils are vulnerable and all students should be welcomed back from absence in a positive manner.
+This can portray school in a bad light and may cause unnecessary stress to pupils and parents/carers.
+Staff must pass on all attendance information to the admin team member with responsibility for attendance.
+Staff should remember that some pupils are vulnerable, and all students should be welcomed back from absence in a positive manner.